Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States

-\textbf{Task definition.} In the task of lifelong person ReID with hybrid clothing states, a stream of datasets $\mathcal{D} = {\{ \mathcal{D}^{(t)} \}}^{T}_{t=1}$ are sequentially collected in different domains. $\mathcal{D}^{(t)}$ denotes the $t$-th added ReID dataset, which could be either \textit{the Same-Cloth scenario} (\textit{i.e.}, each pedestrian always wears the same clothes in different camera views), or \textit{the Cloth-Changing setting} (\textit{i.e.}, images of the same person can be captured appearing different clothing).
-It is a more practical yet challenging task than previous LReID \cite{ge2022lifelong,pu2021lifelong,yu2023lifelong}, since the model is required to perform well on seen or unseen domains with various clothing conditions, pursuing the ability to not only defend the catastrophic forgetting problem, but also balance the learned cloth-related and cloth-irrelevant identity knowledge.
-At the $t$-th step, $\mathcal{D}^{(t)}=\{ \mathcal{D}^{(t)}_{train}, \mathcal{D}^{(t)}_{test}\}$ contains the training set and the testing set, each of which includes a variety of pairs of images $x_{i}^{(t)}$ and identity labels $y_{i}^{(t)}$.
+In the task of lifelong person ReID with hybrid clothing states, a stream of datasets $\mathcal{D} = {\{ \mathcal{D}^{(t)} \}}^{T}_{t=1}$, where $T$ is the total number of datasets, are sequentially collected in different domains. $\mathcal{D}^{(t)}$ denotes the $t$-th added ReID dataset, which could be either \textit{the Same-Cloth scenario} (\textit{i.e.}, each pedestrian always wears the same clothes in different camera views), or \textit{the Cloth-Changing setting} (\textit{i.e.}, images of the same person can be captured appearing different clothing).
+It is a more practical yet challenging task than previous LReID \cite{ge2022lifelong,pu2021lifelong,yu2023lifelong}, since the model is required to perform well on seen or unseen domains with various clothing conditions, pursuing the ability to not only solve the catastrophic forgetting problem, but also balance the learned cloth-related and cloth-irrelevant identity knowledge.
+At the $t$-th step, $\mathcal{D}^{(t)}=\{ \mathcal{D}^{(t)}_{train}, \mathcal{D}^{(t)}_{test}\}$ contains the training set and the testing set, each of which includes a variety of pairs of image $x_{i}^{(t)}$ and identity label $y_{i}^{(t)}$.
 An image encoder $\mathcal{G}_{t-1}$ from the $(t-1)$-th step is thus trained on the training set, to incrementally acquire new knowledge on the $t$-th dataset, that is, $\mathcal{G}_{t-1} \to \mathcal{G}_{t}$.
 Notably, samples of the previous datasets are not available at the current step due to data privacy and storage limitations.
 Eventually, the ReID model $\mathcal{G}_{T}$ should perform well on all seen domains, which is evaluated on the testing sets $\{\mathcal{D}^{(t)}_{test}\}^{T}_{t=1}$ at the end of the lifelong learning process of totally $T$ steps.
 Meanwhile, $\mathcal{G}_{T}$ should generalize well on the testing sets of unseen domains $\{\mathcal{D}^{(u)}_{u\_test}\}^{U}_{u=1}$, where $U$ is the total number of unseen datasets with various clothing states.